 Named for legendary OAAA Dean Sylvia Terry, the Terry Scholarship recognizes the scholastic and community achievements of Black or African-American students at UVA.
 The scholarship provides two years of full tuition-and-fees support for the recipient.
 Ideal applicants are rising Third Year students with strong grades, leadership activities, and community service.
 Because of Dean Terry’s pivotal role in creating the Peer Advisor Program, preference is given to academically-strong candidates with significant experience as mentors.
 Click here to read more about Sylvia Terry and the Peer Advisor Program.

 Ravenell “Ricky” Keller III Memorial Fund

 The Ravenell (Ricky) Keller III Scholarship Award was established to perpetuate the memory of Ravenell “Ricky” Keller.
-Ricky was a 1985 Honors graduate of the College, where he was a member of Kappa Alpha Psi fraternity, the IMP Society of Leaders, University Guide Service and the Board of Trustees for the Class of 1985.
+Ricky was a 1985 Honors graduate of the College, where he was a member of Kappa Alpha Psi Fraternity, Inc., the IMP Society of Leaders, the University Guide Service and the Board of Trustees for the Class of 1985.
 Upon his passing, it became known that he was also a member of the Seven Society.
-Ricky participated in the First Years Seminars program and received the First Year Academic Achievement Award, the Afro-American Scholars Award, the Fraternity Leadership Achievement Award and the John Kenneth Crispell Memorial Award.
-He participated in the Study Abroad Program, which afforded him the marvelous opportunity to study at the London School of Economics.
+Ricky participated in the First Years Seminars program and received the First Year Academic Achievement Award, the Afro-American Scholars Award, the Fraternity Leadership Achievement Award, and the John Kenneth Crispell Memorial Award.
+He participated in the Study Abroad Program, which afforded him the opportunity to study at the London School of Economics.